-Depending on how early on you are diagnosed with a short cervix, your care may or may not be fully transferred over to a MFM specialist.
+Depending on how early on you are diagnosed with a short cervix, your care may or may not be fully transferred over to a MFM specialist and OB.

-Being diagnosed with a short cervix will have yo visiting your healthcare provider a lot more frequently.
+Being diagnosed with a short cervix during pregnancy will have to visiting your healthcare provider a lot more frequently.

 You will definitely have to attend more appointments than the average pregnant woman with no pregnancy-related complications.